aperezdc/perezdecastro.org/2010/dmon-process-monitoring-with-style.markdown

 That is pretty close to what the `supervise` program included in `daemontools` does, so it have already all the advantages of it, plus without needing stuff in the file system.
-Passing options to `dmon` will trigger some of the extra features provided:
+Passing options to `dmon` allows using additional features:

 - Passing `-n` makes it run in the foreground.
 This is very useful in conjunction with `-1`: with the latter the processes will be only